VivienWuu/myappPFE/README.md

 As shown in title,this project is developped during my pfe internship.This web app is aim at solve the diffculties about humanresources arrangment in industry.

 ## Introduction
 This app is developed by Layui,Express and MongoDB.
+Vue.js will replace Layui.

 ## Build : v1.00
 ### DATE : 07/23/2019